East Martello Tower has unusual,

 State Archives of Florida, Florida Memory, Dale M. McDonald Collection

-From the rich sponging industry to the profitable cigar manufacturing era.
-You're transported in time from when Key West was the wealthiest city in the United States to when it became the poorest city in the United States.
+Displays surrounding the rich sponging industry to the profitable cigar manufacturing era transport you back into Key West history.
+You're taken back to the days when Key West FL was the wealthiest city in the United States and then to when it became the poorest city in the nation.

-The museum also focuses on the spine tingling phenomenon of the many Key West ghosts, and it houses several unusual attractions.
-Robert the Doll is perhaps one of the most famous and sinister of Key West's eerie treasures.
+This martello fort museum also focuses on the spine tingling phenomenon of the many Key West ghosts.
+It also houses several unusual Key West attractions with Robert the Doll perhaps being one of the most famous and sinister Key West treasures.

 Video Courtesy of Courtesy of YouTube and uVuvideo

-There are also detailed collections of local artists on display.
+There are also detailed collections of Key West artists on display.
 The gardens also have purpose and interest.
 Here you'll see an 80 year old children's playhouse which provides insight into the life of children in year's long past.

 Forts are synonymous with battle which equates to death.
-This fort saw neither, remaining a virgin fort, just as Fort Zachary Taylor and Fort Jefferson did.
+This fort saw neither, remaining a virgin fort, just as Fort Zachary Taylor and Fort Jefferson Dry Tortugas did.

 Even though this beautiful old Civil War structure is a bit off the typical Key West beaten path it's worth a visit.
-It's located next to the Key West airport, and while in the Conch Republic, you should plan on visiting this museum and her sister Fort.
+This handicap accessible museum is located next to the Key West airport and is one of the Key West museums you should include along with her sister Fort, West Martello museum.

 Comments!